 VISITORS & OVERNIGHT GUESTS

 Tenants are entitled to invite friends to stay over.
 Take into account the views of your fellow tenants all the same.
-Remember that you are responsible for any guests that you invite.
+Be considerate and respectful of your housemates.
+Remember you are responsible for any guests that you invite.

 RIGHTS